 Tags » HFIP-Hurricane Forecast Improvement Project

-Paper on using aircraft data in hurricane models to improve forecasts released online in Monthly Weather Review
+Paper on how small-scale changes in winds in hurricanes impact hurricane forecasts released online in Weather and Forecasting